 Any time, any place anywhere

 There’s no real excuse not to check out your social media pages.
 The relating free app is easy to download on your smartphone so you can interact with your social network whenever and wherever you are.
-This means, when you do have a spare 5 minutes on the train, or in between meetings, you can check out how your channel and page are doing and update your status if needs be.
+This means, when you do have a spare 5 minutes, you can check out how your channel and page are doing and update your status if needs be.

 Measure what works and what doesn’t